SoftUni-Internal/interactive-content/EN/00-Objects-and-Classes/05-Summary.md

 ## In this lesson you learned:

-- Classes define templates for object
+- Classes define templates for objects
     - Fields
     - Constructors
     - Properties